Car insurance

 Black box insurance

-Black box car insurance is cover that uses a telematics device to monitor your driving habits and set your premiums based on how safely you drive.
+This type of cover uses a telematics device to monitor your driving habits and set your premiums based on how safely you drive.

 Classic car insurance